 Bright Sparks Science

-● Virtual home science club – turn your kitchen into a science lab with over 20 experiments for your children to complete at home, plus workshops and virtual shows.
+Turn your kitchen into a science lab with over 20 experiments for your children to complete at home, plus workshops and virtual shows.
 Includes step-by-step and virtual online guides.
-With input from science teachers and even enthusiastic scientists, the virtual science club encourages children to think like scientists.
+With input from science teachers and even enthusiastic scientists, the virtual home science club encourages children to think like scientists.
 Suitable for children from 6-11 years.

 The Royal Institution – Science Lives Here

-● Series of short films – by The Royal Institution show you how to make it fun and easy (and cheap) to do science experiments at home with your children.
+A series of short films by the Royal Institution show you how to make it fun and easy (and cheap) to do science experiments at home with your children.
 Create amazing room illusions, learn about motion and understand why bubbles are round.
 Make music using drinking glasses and coat hangers.
 With plenty of tips to ‘bring science home’, as well as suggestions on how to get the most out of doing science experiments at home with your family.